 But for young people the inability to do so has serious consequences.
 For them, it is easier to fall into debt, be scammed, make uninformed decisions and establish bad money habits.

 The Need for Financial Education

 Young people engage with money from an ever earlier age but face a financially challenging future.

 When MyBnk started in 2007, just 10% of UK adults had received any form of financial education.
-Today 41% of students do after MyBnk joined others in 2011 to successfully campaign and get money lessons on to England’s national curriculum, from Year 7 to GCSE.
+Today, 52% of students do.
+In 2011 MyBnk joined others and successfully campaigned for money lessons to become part of England’s national curriculum, from Year 7 to GCSE level.